rianeps/Formative-Assessment/README.md

 ## Required R Packages

-To run this analysis, you will need R and RStudio, along with the following R packages.
+To run this analysis, we will need R and RStudio, along with the following R packages.

 * `ProjectTemplate`: For structuring the project and loading data.
 * `dplyr`: For all data manipulation.